Megaslayer5656/MordM/README.md

-Gmod gamemode or smth idk
+A VERY Wip Gmod gamemode, gonna be some type of melee fighting gamemode or smth like that idk